Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 General

-The Education section of the Public Records Office web site provides a wide range of learning resources, some of which relate to childhood and poverty in Victorian times.
-Look under the 'Learning Curve' and 'Pathway to the Past' sections.
+The Education section of the National Archives website provides a wide range of learning resources, some of which relate to childhood and poverty in Victorian times.

 If you have found our Homes section interesting you may like to visit Viewfinder: English Heritage's online resource of architectural (and archaeological) images.